 Chiropractic care (which comes from the Greek word meaning "done by hand") dates back to 1895.
 It was developed by Daniel David Palmer, a self-taught healer in Davenport, Iowa.
 Palmer wanted to find a cure for disease and illness that did not use drugs.
 He studied the structure of the spine and the ancient art of moving the body with the hands (manipulation).

-Palmer first treated a local janitor who complained of deafness after performing heavy labor in a stooped position.
-When he examined the man, Palmer noted a lump on the janitor's back that he believed was caused by a displaced bone of the spinal column (vertebra).
-Shortly after Palmer manipulated the janitor's back, his hearing was restored.
+Palmer first treated a local janitor who complained of impaired hearing after performing heavy labor.
+Palmer examined the janitor and noted a lump on the man's back that he believed was caused by a displaced bone of the spinal column (vertebra).
+After adjusting the janitor's spine, Palmer claimed that the man's hearing was restored.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - American Chiropractic Association